microsoft/genaiscript/docs/src/content/docs/reference/scripts/github.md

     order: 50
 ---

-The `github` provides several helper function to query github.
+The `github` provides several helper functions to query GitHub.
 It also provides the connection information for more advanced usage.

 ## Configuration